 (iii) is reasonably likely to have been identified, discovered or generated through the practice of Licensed Processes.
 The Third Party Notice shall identify (a) each compound (but not structures) sought from the Third Party Licensor, (b) the targets of action of such compound to the extent known, (c) the date on which Licensed Processes are believed to first have been used by such Third Party Licensor, (d) the stage of development of such compound, (e) the scope the license to be granted to Licensee (including degree of exclusivity and territories included), and (f) the identity of such Third Party Licensor.
 Chiron may, in its sole discretion, approve or reject some or all of the In-Licenses set forth in the Third Party Notice, and shall make such approval or rejection in writing within thirty (30) days of receipt of the Third Party Notice.
 Upon Chiron's written approval of an In-License, each compound that is the subject of the In-License (an "Acquired Compounds") shall become an Identified Product under this Agreement for all purposes, including the obligations to make milestone and royalty payment.
-Within ten (10) days of reaching a binding agreement with the Third Party Licensor for such In-License ("In-License Date"), Licensee shall pay to Chiron for such Identified Product any milestone payments in accordance with Section 3.1.2 and 3.1.3 for periods prior to the In-License Date.
+Within ten (10) days of reaching a binding agreement with the Third Party Licensor for such In-License ("In-License Date"), Licensee shall pay to Chiron for such Identified Product any milestone payments in accordance with Section 3.1.1 for milestone events that occurred prior to the In-License Date, and any royalty payments in accordance with Section 3.1.2 and 3.1.3 for periods prior to the In-License Date.